hoelsner/product-database/README.md

 # Product Database

-Version 0.1 (beta) - see [Changelog](CHANGELOG.md) for details
+Version 0.2 - see [Changelog](CHANGELOG.md) for details

 This Django based web service provides a central point of management for product information, which is targeted primarily for network products.
 The primary intention to create this the web service was to get in touch with the Django web framework and to create a tool, which automates end of life checks for various Cisco products.

 It currently focuses to the following use cases:

 * automatic check of lifecycle states for a list of products against the local database (bulk EoL check)
 * REST API access to a central database which holds various information about products from network vendors
+* import products using an Excel template (limited to 20000 records per Excel file)
 * easy setup on a single Linux Server using Ansible

 This web service is based on python 3.4.3 and Django 1.8.
 It uses the following packages and libraries: